atzawada/concourse-postman-resource/readme.md

 At least one required:
-script - String: JSON file that contains the tests to run. scripts - String[]: Array of json scripts to run. folder - String: Folder of json scripts to run.
+script - String: JSON file that contains the tests to run. scripts - String[]: Array of json scripts to run.

 Optional:
-env - String: Postman environment as json file. data - String: Postman data file. globals - String: Postman globals file.
+folder - String: Specify a single folder to run from a collection. env - String: Postman environment as json file. data - String: Postman data file. globals - String: Postman globals file.